copperdogma/project-agent/project-agent-setup.md

-# Project Agent (MCP) on macOS via Tailnet — LaunchDaemon Setup
+# Project Agent (MCP) on macOS via Tailnet — LaunchDaemon or LaunchAgent Setup

 This guide provisions the Project Agent Node/Fastify server as a system LaunchDaemon on macOS.
 By default it binds to `0.0.0.0:7777` for direct LAN/tailnet HTTP access; you can optionally enable Tailnet HTTPS via Tailscale Serve.
 It also includes an optional LaunchDaemon that auto pull/pushes your Obsidian vault git repo every 3 minutes.